 What happens if a customer doesn’t have a valid licence and mooring permit for their boat?

-Section 19 (6) of the British Transport Commission Act 1958 gives us the power to remove a vessel from our waters and, ultimately, if the licence and mooring is not bought or renewed, we can sell, destroy or dispose of the boat; using the proceeds of the sale to offset any money owed by the customer and costs incurred by us whilst carrying out the evasion and disposal process.
+Section 19 (6) of the British Transport Commission Act 1958 gives us the power to remove an unlicensed vessel from our waters and ultimately, we can sell, destroy or dispose of the boat; using the proceeds of the sale to offset any money owed by the customer and costs incurred by us whilst carrying out the evasion and disposal process.

 So how does this work in practice?

 If your vessel is without a valid licence or mooring for more than 30 days we will write to you with a reminder, giving you 7 days to sort the matter out.

 If you sort out your licence and mooring within the 7 days a £50 administration fee will be applied but no further action will be taken.

 However, if after those 7 days your boat is still without a valid licence or mooring, we will send you a second letter, this time by recorded post, notifying you of our intention to take action under Section 19 (6) of the British Transport Commission Act 1958.
 This may include removal and sale of the vessel.